MarekSuchanek/FPCourse/tutorials/01_fp_project.md

 ### Types

-Very useful thing in GHCi is that you can check the type of expression.
+Very useful thing in GHCi is that you can check the type of an expression.

 ```
 Prelude> :type 2 ^ 8